5 Getting started with R and RStudio

 5.6.3 Commenting your code in R

-We can also write comments in line with our code, like this:
+You can also write comments in line with your code, like this:

 #' nor do you need to try running it on your computer.

-Note: when we refer to “commenting” we’re referring to adding in actual text comments, whereas “commenting out” refers to using the pound sign (octothorpe) in front of a line of code so that R ignores it.
-We will also use the phrase “uncomment code”, which means you should delete (or omit when typing out) the # or #' in an example.
+Note: “Commenting” refers to adding in actual text comments, whereas “commenting out” refers to using the pound sign (octothorpe) in front of a line of code so that R ignores it.

 5.7 Installing the {dataedu} package

-This next section will briefly go over installing the {dataedu} package that’s used throughout this book.
-We created this package to provide our readers with an opportunity to jump into R however they see fit.
+This next section will go over installing the {dataedu} package that’s used throughout this book.
+This package provides readers with resources for using this book.

 The package serves four main functions: